Washington Interscholastic Activities Association: Other activities

-Classification
+Classifications

 The organization places member schools into one of six classification tiers based on enrollment ranges: 1B, 2B, 1A, 2A, 3A, and 4A.
 Classification tiers are based on student body enrollment in grades 9–11 and used by the WIAA to maintain fair and equal competition between its member high schools.
-The enrollment ranges are evaluated by the WIAA Executive Board biennially and finalized for a two-year period.
+The enrollment ranges are evaluated by the WIAA Executive Board every four years and finalized for a four-year period.
 Enrollments of single-gender schools are doubled for classification purposes.

 Opt-up

 Member schools may choose to move up to a higher classification tier to compete against schools with larger enrollments.
-The WIAA gives members two opportunities to "opt-up" for higher classification: 1) prior to the enrollment count that will inform the enrollment ranges for classification when evaluated and finalized by the Executive Board; and 2) a two-week period after the classification enrollment ranges have been finalized.

-Schools that opt-up during the first opportunity are divided into equal classifications after the classification enrollment ranges have been finalized.
-Schools that elect to opt-up during the second opportunity must be approved by the board of their governing District and the WIAA Executive Board.

-For the years 2010 through 2012, 9 schools opted up to 2B classification; 5 to 1A, 1 to 2A, 24 to 3A, and 4 schools opted up to 4A classification.
-In the past schools have opted up in order to prevent leagues from dissolving, as the Eastside Prep Eagles did in the 2012-2013 season, opting up from 1B to the 1A Emerald City, now playing schools with over double their enrollment.
+If a school chooses to opt up, it must notify the WIAA office on or before the second Friday in January of the first year of the four-year classification cycle.

 League alignments

 The WIAA is divided into nine districts that represent approximate geographical areas.
 Each district is presided over by a District Director.
 Member schools are aligned into geographical conferences or leagues for competition.
 District membership is determined by these conferences and leagues with the exception of two.
 The Columbia Basin Big Nine Conference and Central Washington Athletic Conference have member schools in two districts.
 Conference and League alignment is determined annually.
 The following are league alignments as of 2016-2017 school year and are subject to revision to adjust for the 2016-2020 reclassification.